Asymptotically Minimax Robust Hypothesis Testing: Single-Sample and All-Sample Minimax Robustness

-In the previous section, all formulations are given for a single random variable $Y$, which may in fact be also multi-variable.
-If observations are repeated, we have a vector of random variables $\boldsymbol{Y}=(Y_1,\ldots,Y_n)$, where each r.v. $Y_k$ is subjected to uncertainties.
-The uncertainty classes associated with the r.v. $Y_k$ may in general be dependent on $k$, however $Y=Y_k$ in distribution for all $k$ will be assumed here.
-For repeated observations, either we may be interested in fixed sample size or asymptotic minimax robustness.
-The strategy to obtain a fixed sample size minimax robust test is to solve the minimax optimization problem \eqref{eq10} for a single sample and then extend it to multiple samples via

-In general it is not mandatory to solve \eqref{eq10} analytically, rather one may also propose a solution and then see if it satisfies the saddle value condition \eqref{eq11}, which was followed by Huber \cite{hube65}.\\ In the following definition single sample minimax robustness is described.
+In the following single-sample minimax robustness is introduced.
 It is then extended to multiple samples.
-Existence and uniqueness of single sample and all sample minimax robust tests are mentioned in this section and that of the asymptotic minimax robust test more in details in the next sections.
+Existence and uniqueness of single-sample and finite-sample minimax robust tests are mentioned in this section and that of the asymptotic minimax robust test are presented more in details in the next sections.